What’s all the fuss about ‘Lucifer’? Here’s your rough guide to the show

 The real reason Fox pulled the plug on Lucifer

-This week, Fox finally spoke out about why it cancelled the show, confirming what many suspected – that the ratings didn’t justify the network keeping it going.
+Fox spoke out last summer about why it cancelled the show, confirming what many suspected: the ratings didn’t justify the network keeping it going.
 However, the ratings are exactly why Netflix picked up the show, highlighting the shift in the way audiences consume content.

 No longer are live metrics a solid way to measure a show’s popularity, but this is how a primetime network like Fox makes its money – and if people aren’t tuning in when the show’s episode airs live, the ratings end up being too low for advertisers to justify rates.